ericbulloch/kwmd/write_ups/flow.md

 Also, sometimes I need to connect to ssh on a different port.
 This involves using the `-p` option.
 If I need to connect on port 2222 I would run the following command:

 `ssh -p 2222 user@target.thm`

+# Stable Shell

+Once I have connected to the target machine with netcat, getting a stable shell is my main priority.
+There are a few different ways to do this, here are the ones that I use.

+## Python PTY

+If python is on the machine this is my preferred method.
+There are 4 steps and then I will have a stable shell.
+The steps are:

+- Run the command: `python3 -c 'import pty;pty.spawn("/bin/bash")'.
+This creates a new process that runs bash in a pseudo-terminal (pty).
+- Run the command: `export TERM=xterm`.
+This sets the terminal emulator to xterm.
+This is the default setting for Ubuntu.
+- Move your shell session to the background by hitting `^Z` (ctrl+Z).
+I need to run one more command and this process needs to be in the background.
+- Run the command: `stty raw -echo; fg`.
+This disables the raw input and output and just sends it straight through.